-If you are worried that the above 3 games have too much to do with “typing”, then an icebreaker with few clicks and live polls will capture everyone’s attention.
-The questions can range from funny and silly, or industry-related, debate-prompting, to networking ones.
+If you’re worried that the above games have too much “typing”, then an icebreaker with a live poll will capture everyone’s attention but take a lot less effort.
+The questions can be funny and silly, industry-related, debate-prompting, are designed to get your audience networking.

 Another idea is to start with easy-going, basic questions and move on to trickier ones.
-In this way, audience are led in your direction and thereafter you can build up your presentation based on the questions.
+In this way, you lead the audience toward the topic of your presentation and thereafter you can build up your presentation based on these questions.

-Don’t forget to organise the game on an online platform like AhaSlides so that the responses are displayed live on the screen, and see how everyone is surprised by how many people think like them!
+Don’t forget to organise the game on an online platform like AhaSlides.
+By doing this, responses can be displayed live on the screen, everyone can see how many people think like them!

 5. Two Truths and A Lie

 This is a classic icebreaker game with a very simple rule.
-You have to share 3 facts, only 2 of which are true, and the audience have to guess which one is the lie.
-The statements can be either about you or the audience, however in case attendees have never met each other before, you’d better give out prompts about yourself.
+You have to share three facts, only two of which are true, and the audience have to guess which one is the lie.
+The statements can be either about you or the audience, however if attendees have never met before, you should give out prompts about yourself.